Originally posted in April 2017 and now the first in a series on Growing a Museum

 It is one thing to have a planning process laid out, but how does a museum team ready itself for the unavoidable ups-and-downs of the intense, often life-changing, journey they are beginning?
 A few realities about the process have emerged from the experience of countless museums that have started up, expanded, or reinvented themselves.
 It's helpful to keep them in mind.

 • Everything connects with everything.
-Especially and emphatically at the beginning of a project!
+This is especially and emphatically true at the beginning of a project!
 The vision connects to the community and to the mission; both connect with audience.
 Audience informs the target market and attendance.
 Community size and projected attendance are closely related to building size and exhibit square footage.
 Thinking about a building without considering the location is unproductive; will the site draw audiences?
 And everything connects to funding which connects to vision, mission, staff, and the community.

 • There’s no single model for a museum, plan, or project.
 Every project is distinct from another because every museum is distinct.
 Even two projects underway in the same town at about the same time differ in material ways.
-A journey is shaped depending on whether a museum is mature or a start-up, renovating or building new, its size, in a museum-going community or not, starting off in during lean or boom years, has an experienced or inexperienced capital campaign team.
+A journey is shaped depending on whether a museum is mature or a start-up, renovating or building new, its size, in a museum-going community or not, starting off during lean or boom years, has an experienced or inexperienced capital campaign team.
 Museums certainly should borrow and learn from other museums, projects, and planning processes–of course!
-But they should also borrow with a mind to the particular parameters of their project and community and adapt accordingly.
+But they should also borrow with an awareness of the particular parameters of their project, audience, and community and adapt accordingly.

 • The museum field has not only enjoyed a building boom but also has a track record of sharing its lessons.
 Insider insights into a capital project by a science center in the east are regularly passed on to an art museum expanding in the west and a children’s museum starting up in the south in conference sessions, blogs, and journals.
 Take comfort and take advantage of others having blazed the trail before and having insights others want.
 Reach out to leaders at museums that have recently expanded, renovated, or opened a completely new museum.
 Be respectful of their time and play this generosity forward and help other projects coming along.